Henry Earl Singleton: Singleton-Roberts years

 Singleton also added a diverse group of financial institutions, giving Teledyne contact and intimacy with the capital world.
 Thrift and loan banks were added by acquisition to units dealing with property, workers compensation, casualty and life insurance.
 Most of the insurance investments were later consolidated into the Argonaut and Unitrin subsidiaries, and were ultimately spun off as independent companies.

 Singleton divided Teledyne into Groups, and by the end of the 1960s, there were 16 Groups with 94 profit centers in 120 locations.
 Company presidents were given considerable freedom in their operations, but corporate maintained very close financial control and capital management.
 Teledyne sales in 1969 were $1.3 billion and net income was $60 million.
 The stock had a 2-for-1 split during 1967 and the same split in 1969.

 As Teledyne moved into its second decade, some 150 firms had been acquired.
 Singleton then essentially stopped direct acquisition of companies and began investments in stock of technical firms.
 By the end of the second decade, Teledyne owned 31% of Curtiss-Wright, 24% of Litton, as well as significant portions of a number of other well-known companies.
 This stock was mainly held by the insurance subsidiaries.

-In the “bear” market of the early 1970s, Teledyne stock fell from about $40 to less than $8.
+During the recession of the early 1970s, Teledyne stock fell from about $40 to less than $8.
 Singleton saw this as an opportunity to buy back Teledyne stock.
 In buybacks from October 1972 to February 1976, 22 million shares were repurchased at $14 to $40 – well above the market price.
 This raised the value of Teledyne stock, eventually increasing to near $175 at the end of the decade.
 In this period, annual income increased by 89% and net income by 315%.
 Stockholders who had remained through the buyback achieved a phenomenal gain of about 3,000%.

 In a rare interview with Forbes, Singleton used a metaphor to describe this growth: “Teledyne is like a living plant, with our companies the different branches, each putting out new branches so that no one business is too significant.”